-- a) have suitable and accessible information about, and clear access to, procedures to register formal complaints and feedback on the quality of services - 1 Patients, relatives and carers are given suitable and accessible information about, and can easily access, a formal complaints system - 2 Patients, relatives and carers are provided with opportunities to give feedback on the quality of services - b) are not discriminated against when complaints are made - 1 The PCT has systems in place to ensure that patients, carers and relatives are not treated adversely as a result of having complained a) patients are provided with a choice and that it is prepared safely and provides a balanced diet

-- c) are assured that the organisation acts appropriately on any concerns and where appropriate, make changes to ensure improvements in service delivery - 1 The PCT acts on, and responds to, complaints appropriately and in a timely manner - 2 Demonstrable improvements are made to service delivery as a result of concerns and complaints from patients, relatives and carers
+- a) have suitable and accessible information about, and clear access to, procedures to register formal complaints and feedback on the quality of services - 1 Patients, relatives and carers are given suitable and accessible information about, and can easily access, a formal complaints system - 2 Patients, relatives and carers are provided with opportunities to give feedback on the quality of services - Adequate levels of assurance can be provided by level 2 and above of the NHSLA's Risk Management Standards for acute trusts. - b) are not discriminated against when complaints are made - 1 The healthcare organisation has systems in place to ensure that patients, carers and relatives are not treated adversely as a result of having complained - c) are assured that the organisation acts appropriately on any concerns and where appropriate, make changes to ensure improvements in service delivery - 1 The healthcare organisation acts on, and responds to, complaints appropriately and in a timely manner - 2 Demonstrable improvements are made to service delivery as a result of concerns and complaints from patients, relatives and carers - Adequate levels of assurance can be provided by level 2 and above of the NHSLA's Risk Management Standards for acute trusts.